Granny Square Tutorial: 7 Easy Steps for Beginners

 Join-as-you-go method.
 This is the most efficient method if you are making a large project.
 Instead of making all the squares first and then joining them, you join each new square to the existing ones as you complete the final round.
 This means no sewing or joining step at the end.
 It is slightly more advanced but saves a tremendous amount of time on big projects.

-How Do You Color Planning for Your Granny Square Projects?
+Color Planning for Your Granny Square Projects

 Color choice can make or break a granny square project.
-A beautiful pattern with poor color choices will look flat and uninteresting, while simple patterns with thoughtful color combinations can look absolutely gorgeous.
+A beautiful pattern with poor color choices will look flat and uninteresting, while simple patterns with thoughtful color combinations can look absolutely stunning.
 Here are some tried-and-true approaches to color planning.

 The rainbow approach.
 Use a different color for each round, progressing through the rainbow.
 This is the classic granny square look that most people picture.
 It works beautifully with bright, saturated colors and creates a cheerful, playful finished piece.